tanaikech/ggsrun/README.md

 <a name="Update_Project"></a>
 ## 10. Update Project
-It updates exisiting project on Google Drive.
+It updates existing project on Google Drive.

 **Run :**